DhammaCharts/suttapitaka-chart/README.md

 Interactive chart for SuttaCentral.net using D3.js and OpenLayers

+The final `dist`is in [gh-page branch](https://github.com/DhammaCharts/suttapitaka-chart/tree/gh-page)

+To see the result : https://www.dhammacharts.org/suttapitaka-chart/

+## Improvements

+ - Use circle instead of marker ?
+ - dark mode
+ - Info popup to say : **ctrl/cmd + drag** to rotate
+ - FullScreen button
+ - Previous button

 ## OpenLayers + Vite

 This example demonstrates how the `ol` package can be used with [Vite](https://vitejs.dev/).